felixz2535/CYOA--Zombie-Apocalypse/situations/kill-zombie.md

 # Kill-Zombie

-You look around and grabbed a knife and stab the zombie.
+You look around and grabbed a knife to stab the zombie.
 It seems like it worked.
-For now you are safe, there isn't much to do except stayiing in your house.
+For now you are safe, there isn't much to do except staying in your house.